Nova Scotia mom wants policy change for organ, tissue donors after gay son’s death - Smithers Interior News

 “This abstinence period doesn’t make sense, it’s too long,” said Dr. Murdoch Leeies, an organ donation specialist and researcher at the University of Manitoba.

-Tissues are routinely rejected due to the same abstinence criteria, but in provinces such as Nova Scotia, where the tissues are sent for processing in the U.S. and the criteria is set by the Food and Drug Administration, men who have sex with men must have been abstinent for five years, amounting to a “more discriminatory process,” Leeies said.
+Tissues are routinely rejected due to the same abstinence criteria, and Nova Scotia’s five-year abstinence timeline amounts to a “more discriminatory process,” Leeies said.

 Overall, those policies lead to stigma against LGBTQ people, even if they are in a monogamous relationship, use condoms and do not have anal sex, which is associated with a higher chance of transmitting HIV, he said.